- Charming style

 2018 FIAT 500

 This year, Fiat has moved the 500 to an all-turbocharged roster of engines.
-The base 1.4-liter is expected to return 24 mpg city, 32 highway, 27 combined when equipped with an automatic, 28/33/30 mpg with a manual.
+The base 1.4-liter returns 24 mpg city, 32 highway, 27 combined when equipped with an automatic, 28/33/30 mpg with a manual, according to the EPA.
 Premium unleaded is recommended by the manufacturer, but regular gasoline is acceptable.

 Those figures for the Fiat are significantly lower than the outgoing base engine that had less power.
 Other small cars do better with a gallon of gas.
 The 2018 Mini Cooper’s base engine is rated up to 32 mpg combined, and the Honda Fit returns 36 mpg combined with its automatic transmission.